Fed-BioMed deployment on multiple machines with VPN/containers

 Check here for detailed requirements.

-group).
+Components deployment requires an account which can use docker (typically belonging to the docker group).
 Using a dedicated service account is a good practice.
-No access to the administrative account is needed, usage of root
+No access to the administrative account is needed, usage of root account for deploying components is discouraged to follow the principle of privilege minimization.

 On sites where web access uses a proxy you need to configure web proxy for docker.